lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 - Get all the meals from the repository
 - Find a specific meal thanks to its id

 Write some code to implement this and crash-test your repository in irb.
-You can create your own `meals.csv` CSV file inside the `data` folder.
+You should create your own `meals.csv` CSV file inside the `data` folder.
 Then test your code by running `rake meal`.

 All green?
 Good!
 Time to `git add`, `commit` and `push`.